cardboard-iguana/cardboard-iguana.com/log/2022-06-23-aws-deep-dive.md

 Available access control mechanism:

-* IAM — Best when dealing with internal Amazon users/systems.
-Controls access from the *user’s* perspective.
+* IAM - Best when dealing with internal Amazon users/systems.
+Controls access from the *user's* perspective.
-* S3 Bucket Policy — Uses the same JSON structure as IAM.
-Controls access from the *bucket’s* perspective.
+* S3 Bucket Policy - Uses the same JSON structure as IAM.
+Controls access from the *bucket's* perspective.
 Need to be used for cross-account authentication.
-* S3 ACLs — XML-based.
+* S3 ACLs - XML-based.
 Can only *add* access.
-“Full Control” is used for cross-account access.
+"Full Control" is used for cross-account access.
-* VPC Endpoints — Use a VPC endpoint as a proxy, and then restrict access using VPC policies.
+* VPC Endpoints - Use a VPC endpoint as a proxy, and then restrict access using VPC policies.
 Allows bucket *content* to be exposed externally without exposing the entire bucket.
-* Pre-Signed URLs — Basically, special URLs that can perform pre-defined actions. *Anyone who can access this URL can perform these actions.*
+* Pre-Signed URLs - Basically, special URLs that can perform pre-defined actions. *Anyone who can access this URL can perform these actions.*

 IAM *authentication* is handled by the account itself, but *authorization* is handled on a service-by-service basis.

 ### S3 Block Public Access

-This is a set of security controls that blocks unrestricted (“public”) non-cross-account access, overriding (depending on the use case) existing permissions.
+This is a set of security controls that blocks unrestricted ("public") non-cross-account access, overriding (depending on the use case) existing permissions.
 There are four controls, each of which can be applied separately:

 * *Block* new public ACLs and objects
 * *Remove* existing public access granted by ACLS